Update April 2: Governor Inslee announced that the "Stay Home—Stay Healthy" Order is extended to at least May 4th.

 What Are the "Essential" Businesses Under Governor Inslee's "Stay At Home" Order?

 For many employers, it is a highly factual inquiry to determine whether their business is considered "essential to the healthy functioning of our community."
 Governor Inslee’s office provided a detailed list of "essential" employers.
+On March 31, Governor Inslee issued a Guidance Bulletin that further defines and clarifies the "essential" business.

 After reviewing this list, if an employer’s business is not listed or it is unclear whether the business is considered "essential," you may submit a form to the state for clarification via its online portal.